kataw/kataw/test/__snapshot__/parser/expressions/await/gen/with_strict_dirctive/async_function_fx0028x0029x007b_await_x005cn_x_x007d.md

 ✖ Invalid hexadecimal escape sequence - start: 39, end: 40
 ✖ Expression expected - start: 39, end: 41
 ✖ Expected a `;` - start: 39, end: 41
+✖ The parser expected to find a '}' to match the '{' token here - start: 39, end: 41
 ✖ Declaration or statement expected - start: 39, end: 41
 ✖ Expected a `;` - start: 42, end: 44
 ✖ Declaration or statement expected - start: 45, end: 47